gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 `GIT-264 #code-review For review.`
 `GIT-1720 #close Closing ticket. #comment Tasks completed.`

-The first example will transition the Jira issue to the specified workflow state and adds the comment message to the commit.
+The first example transitions the Jira issue to the specified workflow state and adds the comment message to the commit.

-The second example will transition the Jira issue to the specified workflow state, adds the comment "_**Closing ticket**_" to the Comment tab and adds the specified comment, "_**Task completed**_" to the mentioned Jira issue.
+The second example transitions the Jira issue to the specified workflow state, adds the comment "_**Closing ticket**_" to the Comment tab, and adds the specified comment, "_**Task completed**_" to the mentioned Jira issue.

 For more information on transitions and workflow names, see the [Workflow Transitions](#workflow-transitions) section.

 ### \#assign

-This command works both in Jira Server/Cloud.
+This command works in both Jira Server and Cloud.

-The `#assign` command will assign the particular issue to the specified Jira user.
+The `#assign` command assigns the particular issue to the specified Jira user.

 **Syntax:**
 `ISSUE_KEY #assign [Jira username or email of Jira user]`